Skip to main content

 As the first Black U.S. attorney in the state's history, Brown notes that Washington is experiencing the highest number of hate crimes in 20 years.
 He wants to use the attorney general's office to implement laws that prosecute domestic terrorists, especially the burgeoning white supremacist movements that have threatened local leaders and committed violent hate crimes.

-In our interview with Brown, he identified his top three priorities as strengthening the operations of the office, holding local jurisdictions accountable for upholding the law, and environmental enforcement.
+In our interview with Brown, he identified his top three priorities as strengthening the operations of the office, holding local jurisdictions accountable for upholding the law, and enforcing environmental protections.
 He emphasized his work with the attorney general's office as a special assistant attorney general and said that he would strive to build a more representative office and ensure they resolve problems with legal standards that led to the office receiving a fine last year.
 One of Brown's biggest accomplishments as an attorney was helping write Initiative 1639, Safe Schools and Safe Communities, which makes it illegal for anyone under 21 to own a semi-automatic rifle.
 He later defended the law against the NRA.
-Building from that success, Brown wants to continue to enforce laws against deadly weapons and defend the state against voter suppression, wage theft, and more.
+Building on that success, Brown wants to continue to enforce laws against deadly weapons and defend the state against voter suppression, wage theft, and more.
 Brown also wants to enforce environmental laws strictly and uphold strong consumer protections by, for example, pursuing the ongoing investigation on monopolistic practices by landlords and rental companies to keep prices inflated.

 Republican and Pasco attorney Pete Serrano is running to bring a conservative agenda to the attorney general's office.
 Serrano is the board president and general counsel of an organization that fights commonsense gun laws and public health mandates, and he was recently elected mayor of Pasco.
 He states that while he disagrees with these laws he will follow the state Constitution, but the Seattle Times also reported that he intended to remain "actively engaged" with the organization in a Facebook video on the organization's page.
 If elected he promises to "Make Washington Safe Again" and make the office more transparent.
 Serrano is not a progressive choice in this race.

-Last updated: 2024-09-25
+Last updated: 2024-10-22

 Incumbent Chris Reykdal is running for a third term in the Office of the Superintendent of Public Instruction (OSPI).
-Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards or in leadership positions at educational institutions.
+Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards and leadership positions at educational institutions.

-The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and meeting student needs to Washington's 295 public school districts and 6 state-tribal education compact schools.
+The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and student needs to Washington's 295 public school districts and six state-tribal education compact schools.
 In office, Reykdal has worked to reduce learning gaps, raise educator salaries, increase free meal access, and expand dual and tribal language learning programs.

 In our interview, Reykdal acknowledged that the pandemic and declining birth rates have affected enrollment rates in public schools.
 Despite this challenge, he was proud that districts have made gains in other areas like retaining teachers of color.
 He identified the decrease in state funding, relative to inflation, as a fundamental challenge facing public schools.
 He reiterated his commitment to advocating for the Legislature to increase funding per student and allow districts to fund special education.
 He also expressed his commitment to keeping schools public, rejecting vouchers, and improving mental health support for students.
 This year, OSPI offered legislation to increase paraeducator pay to attract and retain these critical classroom supports.
-Finally, he cited his experience running a large state agency for the last eight years as a key strength compared with his less experienced opponents.
+Finally, he cited his experience running a large state agency for the last eight years as a key strength compared to his less experienced opponent.

-Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing.
-Like many conservative school board directors, he welcomes conservative, politically-motivated censorship that would block access to books and multicultural programming.
+Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing platform.
+Like many conservative school board directors, he welcomes conservative, politically motivated censorship that would block access to books and multicultural programming.
 Olson also wants to employ strict guidelines in our schools that penalize students who are struggling the most.
 According to The Seattle Times, he told the Washington Republican Party convention "that if every high school graduate opted for the skilled trades instead of pursuing a four-year degree, universities 'could all go bankrupt and that would save America.'"
 Olson's extremism and conspiracy theories are completely disqualifying for someone looking to lead our state's public education system.

 Reykdal has strong support from educators across the state and has earned your vote for re-election.

-Last updated: 2024-09-25
+Last updated: 2024-10-22

 Incumbent Chris Reykdal is running for a third term in the Office of the Superintendent of Public Instruction (OSPI).
-Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards or in leadership positions at educational institutions.
+Reykdal has been a strong champion for public education as superintendent, during his six years in the Legislature, and in 14 years on local school boards and leadership positions at educational institutions.

-The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and meeting student needs to Washington's 295 public school districts and 6 state-tribal education compact schools.
+The superintendent's office provides resources and guidance on language access, student safety, school district budgeting, and student needs to Washington's 295 public school districts and six state-tribal education compact schools.
 In office, Reykdal has worked to reduce learning gaps, raise educator salaries, increase free meal access, and expand dual and tribal language learning programs.

 In our interview, Reykdal acknowledged that the pandemic and declining birth rates have affected enrollment rates in public schools.
 Despite this challenge, he was proud that districts have made gains in other areas like retaining teachers of color.
 He identified the decrease in state funding, relative to inflation, as a fundamental challenge facing public schools.
 He reiterated his commitment to advocating for the Legislature to increase funding per student and allow districts to fund special education.
 He also expressed his commitment to keeping schools public, rejecting vouchers, and improving mental health support for students.
 This year, OSPI offered legislation to increase paraeducator pay to attract and retain these critical classroom supports.
-Finally, he cited his experience running a large state agency for the last eight years as a key strength compared with his less experienced opponents.
+Finally, he cited his experience running a large state agency for the last eight years as a key strength compared to his less experienced opponent.

-Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing.
-Like many conservative school board directors, he welcomes conservative, politically-motivated censorship that would block access to books and multicultural programming.
+Gig Harbor School Board member David Olson is challenging Reykdal on a reactionary right-wing platform.
+Like many conservative school board directors, he welcomes conservative, politically motivated censorship that would block access to books and multicultural programming.
 Olson also wants to employ strict guidelines in our schools that penalize students who are struggling the most.
 According to The Seattle Times, he told the Washington Republican Party convention "that if every high school graduate opted for the skilled trades instead of pursuing a four-year degree, universities 'could all go bankrupt and that would save America.'"
 Olson's extremism and conspiracy theories are completely disqualifying for someone looking to lead our state's public education system.

 Reykdal has strong support from educators across the state and has earned your vote for re-election.

-Last updated: 2024-09-25
+Last updated: 2024-10-22

-State Senator and attorney Patty Kuderer is running for Washington insurance commissioner.
+State senator and attorney Patty Kuderer is running for Washington insurance commissioner.
 She has served the 48th Legislative District since 2015 when she was appointed to the state House before being appointed to fill the Senate seat vacancy in 2017.

 Kuderer has been one of the most active sponsors of progressive bills in the Legislature.
-This year, she was the primary sponsor of a successful bill to ensure NARCAN is available in Washington schools.
+This year, she was the primary sponsor of a successful bill to ensure Narcan is available in Washington schools.
 As a secondary sponsor, she helped to pass a slate of progressive bills, including ensuring that valid ballots are not unduly rejected, limiting the ability to bring firearms to public places like zoos, transit stations, and libraries, and aligning state and federal financial aid programs.
 Kuderer is now campaigning for insurance commissioner on a progressive platform that includes exploring universal health care, reducing auto insurance costs, expanding cancer screening for firefighters, and improving access to climate change insurance for homeowners and businesses.

 Republican state Senator Phil Fortunato is also running for the commissioner position.
-Fortunato was first elected to represent the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
+Fortunato was first elected to serve the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
 Outside public service, his professional background is in erosion control and stormwater management.
 In the Legislature, Fortunato was the primary sponsor of many far-right bills, including legislation to strip abortion rights for some Washingtonians and to oppose commonsense gun safety policy.
 If he's elected insurance commissioner, Fortunato wants to remove regulations that keep health care costs lower.
 He is vehemently opposed to universal health care policies that would allow all Washingtonians, regardless of income status, to access the care and medicine they need.

 We recommend Patty Kuderer for Washington insurance commissioner because of her strong background in public service and clear vision for the office.

-Last updated: 2024-09-25
+Last updated: 2024-10-22

-State Senator and attorney Patty Kuderer is running for Washington insurance commissioner.
+State senator and attorney Patty Kuderer is running for Washington insurance commissioner.
 She has served the 48th Legislative District since 2015 when she was appointed to the state House before being appointed to fill the Senate seat vacancy in 2017.

 Kuderer has been one of the most active sponsors of progressive bills in the Legislature.
-This year, she was the primary sponsor of a successful bill to ensure NARCAN is available in Washington schools.
+This year, she was the primary sponsor of a successful bill to ensure Narcan is available in Washington schools.
 As a secondary sponsor, she helped to pass a slate of progressive bills, including ensuring that valid ballots are not unduly rejected, limiting the ability to bring firearms to public places like zoos, transit stations, and libraries, and aligning state and federal financial aid programs.
 Kuderer is now campaigning for insurance commissioner on a progressive platform that includes exploring universal health care, reducing auto insurance costs, expanding cancer screening for firefighters, and improving access to climate change insurance for homeowners and businesses.

 Republican state Senator Phil Fortunato is also running for the commissioner position.
-Fortunato was first elected to represent the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
+Fortunato was first elected to serve the 31st Legislative District in Olympia in 2016 as a representative before being immediately appointed to an open Senate seat.
 Outside public service, his professional background is in erosion control and stormwater management.
 In the Legislature, Fortunato was the primary sponsor of many far-right bills, including legislation to strip abortion rights for some Washingtonians and to oppose commonsense gun safety policy.
 If he's elected insurance commissioner, Fortunato wants to remove regulations that keep health care costs lower.
 He is vehemently opposed to universal health care policies that would allow all Washingtonians, regardless of income status, to access the care and medicine they need.

 We recommend Patty Kuderer for Washington insurance commissioner because of her strong background in public service and clear vision for the office.

-Last updated: 2024-09-25
+Last updated: 2024-10-22

 Legislative Races